jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

   <img src="Images/select_viewer_dialog.png"  width="700">
 </figure>

 The Viewer dialogue appears, showing on the left the image with tracks and squares, and on the right the corresponding bright field image.
-Through scroll buttons at the bottom (or the combo box immediately under the 'Squares' window, different recordings can be selected.
+Through scroll buttons at the bottom (or the combo box immediately under the 'Squares' window), different recordings can be selected.

 Metadata of the recording in view is displayed below the Squares image.
 To better view the underlying cells and tracks, keyboard options allow toggling between showing squares or not (key 'ts') or showing numbers or not (key 'n').